gayenswagata/gayenswagata/README.md

 👋 Hi, I am Swagata Gayen

- - 🌱 I’m currently learning  DSA, Springboot, Python, ML
+ - 🌱 I’m currently learning  DSA, Python
  - 🔭 I’ve worked on a project to create Redis from scratch using C++
  - 🔭 I’ve created a project to create a chat app using spring boot, mongodb as database